 You are traveling to China and there will be some cultural shock, it’s normal.
 Especially when the Xi’an population is a hefty 12 million.

 I was a bit concerned with this trip and if I would handle well some of the Chinese behaviors that bother me, but to be honest, overall it was fine.
-Only the spitting and the super loud talking that annoyed me a bit.
+Only the spitting that annoyed me a bit.
 But it’s ok, the places we visited were so beautiful, we learned about such an interesting culture and history, that the cultural differences are part of the process.